efixler/simple-httpd/README.md

 # simple-httpd
-An http server that serves up a static directory on localhost
+An http server that serves up a static directory on localhost.

 ## Installation